-Figure~\ref{fig_results}~(c) illustrates the dependence of the coherent RF on the bunch width $R$ for two different values of the thickness, $L=2\lambda_L$ (thick bunch) and $L=0.2\lambda_L$ (thin bunch).
+Figure~\ref{fig_results}~(c) illustrates the dependence of the coherent RF on the bunch width $R$ for two different values of thickness, $L=2\lambda_L$ (thick) and $L=0.2\lambda_L$ (thin).
 In the first case the backward contribution is negligible and Eq.~(\ref{dpfg}) [orange curve] accurately describes the effect for any $R$ including the peak value $R\sim\sqrt{0.05 L\lambda_L}\sim 0.3\lambda_L$.
-In the second case $L\ll\lambda_L$ the analytical estimate [turquoise curve] fails for $R\lesssim\lambda_L$.
-As discussed in Sec.~\ref{sec:mt-pb}, this is natural since the assumption that radiation is sharply peaked around forward and backward directions is violated.
+In the second case $L\ll\lambda_L$ the analytical estimate [turquoise curve] deviates for $R\lesssim\lambda_L$.
+This is natural since the assumption that radiation is sharply peaked around forward and backward directions is violated.
 However, by integrating Eq.~(\ref{dP-}) numerically with numerically evaluated single particle spectrum $d\mathcal{E}^{(1)}/d\omega d\Omega$, we found a very good agreement with PIC simulations even in this case, see the dark blue curve in Fig.~\ref{fig_results}~(c).
-At the same time, for $R\gtrsim\lambda_L$ the sum of Eqs.~(\ref{dpfg}) and (\ref{dpbg}) is pretty accurate.
+At the same time, for $R\gtrsim\lambda_L$ the sum of Eqs.~(\ref{dpfg}) and (\ref{dpbg}) is pretty accurate itself.

-Note that in this case (for a thin bunch) the backward contribution dominates over the forward one.
-Besides, the average momentum loss of the particles is stronger in a thin bunch than in a thick one, despite that in the former case their number is an order of magnitude smaller.
-This is a consequence of the destructive interference of the coherent backward radiation from adjacent transverse slices of a thick ($L\gg\lambda_1$) bunch, which was discussed in Sec.~\ref{sec_rad}.